A quick intro to get started.

-Gather the materials below and get ready to build the PCB for the RGB Matrix Arcade!
+Gather the materials below and get ready to build your compass!

 Tools you'll need